Allan MacDonald: Taking Scotland Women from strength to strength

 He said: “We try and do a few things but do them exceptionally well.
 The first thing is ensuring that they use are those governing principles of ‘Rugby First’, ‘Work Hard’ and ‘Ownership’.
 They are threaded through everything that we do in the Scottish Futures programme.

-“There are also several practises that we do with Scotland Women when they are in camp.
+“There are also several practises that we do with the squad when they are in camp.
 Such as, every morning, they do about ten minutes of diagnostic work around common injuries like ankle range of movement, hip range of movement, shoulder etc. They complete some screening questions every morning that we can then quickly look at and make any recommendations.

 “We have rolled this programme out with Scottish Future U18 and U20s when they are in camp or on a training weekend.
 It gets them used to those processes and it isn’t detracting from ‘Rugby First’.